jcdehart/NEXRAD_qpe_process/doc/run_radxrate.md

 All the parameters in this file are important as it contains all the coefficients for each available rain rate relationship.
 It is important to carefully read this entire file.

 ## Running RadxRate
-To check all command line options for RadxPartRain, including debugging options and file paths, type the following command into a terminal.
+To check all command line options for RadxRate, including debugging options and file paths, type the following command into a terminal.
 ```
 lrose -- RadxRate -h
 ```